-OPERATING CONDITIONS
+RECOMMENDED OPERATING CONDITIONS

-At Device Power-Up and Power-Down
+At Device Power-Up

-AC timing illustrated in "Figure 30.
-AC Timing at Device Power-Up" and "Figure 31.
-Power-Down Sequence" are for the supply voltages and the control signals at device power-up and power-down.
-If the timing in the figures is ignored, the device will not operate correctly.
+AC timing illustrated in Figure A is recommended for the supply voltages and the control signals at device power-up. (ex: Vcc and CS# ramp up simultaneously) If the timing in the figure is ignored, the device may not operate correctly.